jbutcher21/aiclass/docs/senzing_entity_spec.md

     - When you do create an entity like this, there will be no unique ID to map to, so use a hash of its features as RECORD_ID.
     - This will likely create many duplicate records.
 If this is a large data source, the duplicates should be removed from the resulting output.

-For multi-schema data sources, look for a relationship schema that has fields like id1, id2 and a relationship type or role.
+3. For multi-schema data sources, look for a relationship schema that has fields like id1, id2 and a relationship type or role.
+Relationships **MUST** be considered a child schema for source entity based on whatever the id1 field is.

 ### **Mapping Rules (for Relationships)**

-1. Always check for and map relationships between entities.
+1. **Always** check for and map relationships between entities.

-2. Always map the relationship as if it will be unidirectional.
+2. **Always** map the relationship as if it will be unidirectional.
 You will need to decide which entity record to point to the other.
 Usually, but not always, the primary entity the source record is about points to the other entity or entities.

 3. The entity you point to must have a REL_ANCHOR feature.
-A good rule of thumb is to map a REL_ANCHOR feature to any entity record that *could be* pointed to.
+A good rule of thumb is to **always** map a REL_ANCHOR feature to any entity record that *could be* pointed to.

+4. Relationships are created by

 ## Updating vs Replacing Records